 - Let us know if you have any concerns or questions – we’re always happy to help!

-- Play with or pick at your lashes, rub your eyes roughly.
+- Do not play with or pick at your lashes, rub your eyes roughly.
 If you are a picker, it can really damage your natural lashes

-- Use oily products on your eyes or face
+- Do not use oily products on your eyes or face

-- Use waterproof or oil based mascara or eyeliner (felt tip/pen-style liquid liner is usually fine, or we stock a range of suitable makeup items)
+- Do not use waterproof or oil based mascara or eyeliner (felt tip/pen-style liquid liner is usually fine, or we stock a range of suitable makeup items)

-- Use any mascara if you can help it
+- Do not use any mascara if you can help it

-- Use baby wipes/makeup wipes/cotton pads to wipe makeup off them
+- Do not use baby wipes/makeup wipes/cotton pads to wipe makeup off them

-- Try to remove them yourself – as it may damage your natural lashes.
+- Do not try to remove them yourself – as it may damage your natural lashes.
 We can remove them for you if you wish

-- Use cleansing oils, coconut oil etc. on your face if you want the lashes to last
+- Do not use cleansing oils, coconut oil etc. on your face if you want the lashes to last

-- Put strip lashes on top of them unless you are prepared to lose a few of your own lashes when you try to take them off.
+- Do not put strip lashes on top of them unless you are prepared to lose a few of your own lashes when you try to take them off.

-- Try to light a cigarette on your toaster or stove-top (good life advice generally – but will also stop your lashes getting singed and frazzled on the ends!)
+- Do not try to light a cigarette on your toaster or stove-top (good life advice generally – but will also stop your lashes getting singed and frazzled on the ends!)

 What is normal